UniversalTze/CSSE2310A3/README.md

 - **Future improvements**: Make sure that file descriptors used (3 and 4) are not open.
 If currently open, close them and then create a new file descriptor using *open()*.

 ## Context on what program does
 Notes: File can only be ran in UQ Linux environment through SSH as the Makefile links to libraries provided in that environment.
+I was Provided with a program called uqcmp, that was exectued using **execvp()** to replace current process running.

 ## Libraries Used
 ![Photo5](https://github.com/UniversalTze/CSSE2310A3/blob/main/pictures/Provided_Libs.png)